 It’s been fun to watch our girls’ interest in the kitchen deepen and their skills sharpen.
 They’ve gone from banging measuring cups and wooden spoons on their high chair while I’m making supper, to printing off a recipe and being able to execute it from start to finish with little more than a question or two about an ingredient or technique.

-I’ve enjoyed many different versions of chunky beef soups, but I have to say that this is the one I’ve had the most fun with.
+I’ve enjoyed many different versions of chunky beef soups (be sure to check out my Slow Cooker Beef and Barley Stew), but I have to say that this is the one I’ve had the most fun with.